What does e-Link do and why should you use it?

-This last column lists the information provider platform through a full text article can be accessed.
-In the example above the platform is ScienceDirect.
+This last column lists the information provider platform through a full-text article can be accessed.
+ClinicalKey Flex is the platform in the example above.

-Sometimes there are no Get Article or Go to Journal links.
-It may be that Columbia University does not have a subscription for that content or it may be that there is a temporary problem with the records.
+If there are no Get Article or Go to Journal links, then Columbia University may not have a subscription to the content or it may be that there is a temporary problem with the records.
 There are a few things that you can try to still get timely access to your article.

-- Go back and look for a publishers icon
+- In PubMed, go back and look for a publisher's icon

-Next to the eLink icon is usually another icon for an information provider (e.g. Elsevier).
-Sometimes due to an discrepancy in data the publishers icon will work when the eLink does not.
+Next to the e-Link icon in PubMed is usually another icon for an information provider (e.g. Elsevier).
+Sometimes the publisher's icon will work when the e-Link does not.
 This will only work when on campus.

 - Search CLIO for the journal name

-If eLink could not locate the full text of your article check CLIO, the library catalog, to see if there is a listing for the journal.
+If the e-Link could not locate the full text of your article check CLIO, the library catalog, to see if there is a listing for the journal.
 If there is a record try navigating to your article from the journal record link.

-If you find a record for the print journal and the location of the volume you need is in the Offsite, you can request a PDF of the article from Offsite by clicking the 'Request from Offsite' button.
+If you find a record for the print journal and the location of the volume you need is Offsite, you can request a PDF scan of the article by clicking the 'Request from Offsite' button.

-If Columbia University does not have a subscription to the journal or for some other reason you are unable to access the article, submit an ILL form so that the library can request the article from another institution.
-The ILL link at the bottom of the eLink page will usually pre-populate the form with your requested citation.
-If the journal is owned by Columbia University but the volume/issue you need is unavailable, include that information in the ILL form's 'Note' field.
+If Columbia University does not have a subscription to the journal, submit an Interlibrary Loan (ILL) form so that the library can request the article from another institution.
+The ILL link at the bottom of the e-Link page will usually pre-populate the form with your requested citation.

 - Report an E-Resource Problem